emilioingenito/ReproducibilityChallenge/README.md

 ## How to run our experiments

 In order to reproduce the results of our analysis, you can exploit the Jupyter Notebook file we provided, which allows to run the analysis through a step by step procedure, as suggested by the authors.
-To this end, please check out the file [ReproducibilityChallenge_LOVE.ipynb](https://github.com/emilioingenito/ReproducibilityChallenge/edit/main/ReproducibilityChallenge_LOVE.ipynb).
+To this end, please check out the [Jupiter Notebook](https://colab.research.google.com/drive/1KzQdaS-mw-JF6QskItz-29wqJhSPM6V6).
 In this file you will also find charts and tables, in which we show the main results of our analysis.

 ## Main files